Trigary/quiz-presenter/README.md

 A web application for displaying your custom-made flashcards, single/multiple choice questions and helping you learn.

 **Try it out now**: [open an example quiz by opening this URL](https://trigary.github.io/quiz-presenter/?src=https%3A%2F%2Fraw.githubusercontent.com%2FTrigary%2Fquiz-presenter%2Fmaster%2Fexample-quiz.json) and see how the app works.
+The home page of the app is available at https://trigary.github.io/quiz-presenter/.

 ## Features